JWBurgers/Bitcoin_Server/Chapter 10 - Configuring and running Bitcoin Core.md

 * **`$ sudo systemctl list-units`**

-Once you have the Bitcoind service running, you should see that it loaded successfully (as indicated by “loaded” under the LOAD column), and that it is “active” and “running”.
+Once you have the Bitcoind service running, you should see that it loaded successfully (as indicated by “loaded” under the **`LOAD`** column), and that it is **`active`** and **`running`**.
 The latter two options respectively mean the configuration options for the service file were successfully executed, and that the unit is running one or more active processes.

 In the same section as for Bitcoind, you should also see information about the SSH, Tor, Fail2ban, and (possibly) Log2ram services that you have enabled at earlier points in this guide.